spokestack/spokestack.io/content/docs/React Native/getting-started.md

 ## Hearing your users

 We call `Spokestack.start()` to begin listening for speech. `Spokestack.stop()` will stop listening completely.
 If you want to manually start speech recognition, without waiting for activation from a wakeword or voice trigger, call `Spokestack.activate()` after calling `start`.
-Correspondingly, `Spokestack.deactivate()` will stop speech recognition, but will still keep the pipelinerunning and listening for speech.
+Correspondingly, `Spokestack.deactivate()` will stop speech recognition, but will still keep the pipeline running and listening for speech.

 ```javascript
 // Speech Pipeline